ANTsX/ANTsRNet/README.md

 * We gratefully acknowledge the support of the NVIDIA Corporation with the donation of two Titan Xp GPUs used for this research.

-* We gratefully acknowldege the grant support of the [Office of Naval Research](https://www.onr.navy.mil) and [Cohen Veterans Bioscience](https://www.cohenveteransbioscience.org).
+* We gratefully acknowledge the grant support of the [Office of Naval Research](https://www.onr.navy.mil) and [Cohen Veterans Bioscience](https://www.cohenveteransbioscience.org).